Best practices for Exchange listings

 Not sure how to create a screenshot?

 Exchange automatically generates a screenshot of your online store for you.
-If you update your online store’s theme after the automated screenshot is captured, you need to email
+If you update your online store’s theme after the automated screenshot is captured, you need to send an email to

-email@example.com.
-Shopify generates a new screenshot and uploads it.
-You can request that screenshots be updated, but they can't be removed completely.
+firstname.lastname@example.org.
+Shopify can generate a new screenshot and upload it for you.
+You can request that the generated screenshot be updated, but it can't be removed completely.

 To add images of your Proof of Performance you need to take your own screenshot.
 You can do this by either pressing Shift-Command-4 on Macs, or Alt-Print Screen on Windows.